Updated: 21 April 2020

 When trying on gloves, make a fist and see if it feels comfortable.
 Brand new gloves tend to be snugger but will break in after a session or two.
 If the gloves are pressing against your fingertips too tightly when you make a fist, the hand compartment is too small for you and you should try a different brand or model.
 On the other hand, ensure that the cuffs fasten firmly around the wrists for adequate support.

 If you are on a budget, cost is a huge deciding factor.
 You can get decent to good quality gloves between 50 to 80 USD.
 The cheapest place to get Muay Thai gloves is of course, Thailand.
 That is obviously out of the question for most people and doesn’t make much sense to travel there just to buy.
 But if you are there, you are in a good place to stock up on gear.
 The next best option is from online stores.
 Amazon has the widest range of gloves and shipping is fast for most parts of the world.
-There are Muay Thai online shops that are based in Thailand with good deals but shipping can be comparatively slower.
+There are Muay Thai online shops that are based in Thailand with good deals but shipping can be comparatively slower and troublesome if you need to return or request for refund.

 The last factor is the aesthetic design.
 Not a deal breaker for many people and most brands offer a variety of designs to cater to most tastes.
 Modern fight brands like Top King, Yokkao, Venum and Hayabusa have a wide range of head-turning boxing gloves that tend to appeal to the younger crowds.
 Traditional brands like Fairtex and Twins tend to have more muted designs but are still favored around the world for their premium quality.